am-bean/am-bean.github.io/_pages/media.md

 ---
 layout: page
-permalink: /media/
+permalink: /press/
-title: media
+title: press
-description: A number of my research projects have attracted coverage from major media outlets.
+description: A number of my research projects have attracted press coverage.
 Where I am aware of the coverage, I have collected the links here.
+If you are interested in writing about one of my papers, I'd be happy to hear from you!
 nav: true
 nav_order: 5
 horizontal: false